 4. This Court has jurisdiction pursuant to 28 U.S.C. § 1332, as complete diversity exists between Plaintiff and Defendants, and the amount in controversy exceeds \$75,000.
 Defendants are subject to in personam jurisdiction in this court, and venue is proper within this district pursuant to 28 U.S.C. § 1391, as a substantial number of the events, actions, or omissions giving rise to the Plaintiff's claims occurred in this district.
-At all times relevant to this matter, Defendants 3M Company ("3M") and Arizant Healthcare, Inc. ("Arizant") (collectively the "Defendants") conducted substantial business in this district.
-Defendants did (and do) business within the state of Minnesota and have had substantial, continuous, and systematic contacts with the state of Minnesota, have consented to jurisdiction in the state of Minnesota, and/or committed a tort in whole or in part in the state of Minnesota, and many other states, against thousands of Plaintiffs, including Plaintiff herein, as more fully set forth below.
-On information and belief, Defendants also marketed, advertised, and sold the defective devices in the District of Minnesota, and many other states, made material omissions and representations in each of these districts, and breached warranties in these districts.
+At all times relevant to this matter, Defendants 3M Company ("3M") and Arizant Healthcare Inc. ("Arizant") (collectively the "Defendants") conducted substantial business in this district.
+Defendants did (and do) business within the state of California and have had substantial, continuous, and systematic contacts with the state of California, and many other states, against thousands of Plaintiffs, including Plaintiff herein, as more fully set forth below.
+On information and belief, Defendants also marketed, advertised, and sold the defective devices in the state of California, and many other states, made material omissions and representations in each of these districts, and breached warranties in these districts.